edwinsteele/wordspeak.org/posts/experimenting-with-fabric-for-deployments.rst

 the fabfile is the same length as the `shell script <https://github.com/edwinsteele/setup-scripts/blob/5e4354fcefd41cd5e93bc20736e66b2291c168ab/wordspeaksync.sh>`_, I think it's far easier to read and allows partial deployments (reminding me of make).
-I particularly like the innovative use of context managers as it removes one of the key problems with deployment scripts, that inadvertantly modifying global state can cause unexpected downstream side-effects.
+I particularly like the innovative use of context managers as it removes one of the key problems with deployment scripts, that inadvertently modifying global state can cause unexpected downstream side-effects.
 Well done, Fabric developers.

 I don't plan to replace all my shell scripts with fabfiles, but I'll seriously